git-steven/git-steven.github.io/_posts/2024-04-24-sklearn-exploring-bc-dataset.md

 target
 1    357
 0    212
+...
 ```

-There is even more information about the dataset contained below.
+There is even more information about the dataset contained below this output, including a [Statistical Summary](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.describe.html) and a [Correlation Matrix](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.corr.html).

 ### Show a scatter plot
 This shows a scatter plat using some of our more indicative features (found below in [Random Forest Classifier](#random-forest-classifier)).